sberthol/openig-cidemo/openig/README.md

 # Sample config to test OpenIG

-This gets mounted on /var/openig/config
+The config/ direction gets copied to /var/openig/config in the docker container.

 Routes

-/* default - default OpenIG page
+/  default - default OpenIG welcome page

 /openid - tests OIDC with Google.

-You need to edit config/routes/07-openid.json with your Google application clientId / clientSecret.
-The credentials checked in to git are *not* active and will not work.
+You will need to edit config/routes/07-openid.json with your Google application clientId / clientSecret.

+Note: The credentials
+checked in to git are *not* active and will not work.

 To test this, go to